Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Proof of shrinkage theorem for fixing projections

-\begin{remark} In this paper, we do not prove \Cref{reduction-to-size-2}, since we do not actually need it for our proof.
-However, this lemma can be established using the proof of \Cref{reduction-to-size-2-with-substitution}, with some minor changes. \end{remark}
+In the remainder of this section, we prove \expref{Lemmas}{lemma:shrinkage-to-single-literal}, \expref{and}{lemma:shrinkage-with-conditioning}, \expref{and}{lemma:reduction-to-size-2-with-substitution}. \begin{remark} In this paper, we do not prove \expref{Lemma}{lemma:reduction-to-size-2}, since we do not actually need it to prove our main results in \expref{Section}{sec:applications}.
+However, this lemma can be established using the proof of \expref{Lemma}{lemma:reduction-to-size-2-with-substitution}, with some minor changes. \end{remark}